rails/rails/guides/source/association_basics.md

 In our example, `imageable_id` could be the ID of either an `Employee` or a `Product`, and `imageable_type` is the name of the associated model's class, so either `Employee` or `Product`.

-While craeting the polymorphic association manually is acceptable, it is instead recommeded to use `t.references`and specify `polymorphic: true` so that Rails knows that the association is polymorphic, and it automatically adds both the foreign key and type columns to the table.
+While creating the polymorphic association manually is acceptable, it is instead recommended to use `t.references`and specify `polymorphic: true` so that Rails knows that the association is polymorphic, and it automatically adds both the foreign key and type columns to the table.

 ```ruby
 class CreatePictures < ActiveRecord::Migration[7.2]